 As set forth above, our firm is dual registered as an investment adviser and a broker-dealer, and is also a licensed insurance agency with various states.
 We also have a number of affiliates that are registered as investment advisers or broker-dealers (or both).
-Similarly, some of our management persons may be management persons of our affiliates, included Affiliated Advisers.
-Finally, some of our management persons may be registered representatives of these affiliated broker-dealers.
-In addition, some of our management persons may be licensed to practice law in various states.
+In addition to being registered representatives of Stifel, some of our management persons may be registered representatives of these affiliated broker-dealers.
+Similarly, some of our management persons may be management persons of our affiliates, including Affiliated Advisers.
+Finally, some of our management persons may be licensed to practice law in various states.
 These individuals do not provide legal services to Clients.
 Our parent company, Stifel Financial Corp., is a publicly traded company ticker: SF).
-We prohibit our Financial Advisors from purchasing our parent company securities in Advisory accounts.
+We generally prohibit our

+Financial Advisors from purchasing our parent company securities in Client's Advisory accounts.